-Gemma’s particular field of interest is the treatment of eating disorders.
-Gemma has personally witnessed how eating disorders sufferers frequently feel stigmatised and judged and she is passionate about creating a supportive, communicative and empathic treatment model in which patients are understood in a holistic way and provided with multifaceted psychotherapeutic support in order to make a full recovery.
-Gemma applies a range of therapy methods including Eye Movement Desensitisation Reprocessing (EMDR), Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), Schema Therapy, Acceptance and Commitment Therapy (ACT), Emotional Freedom Technique (EFT), Attachment Theory, Mindfulness and Narrative Therapy.
+Gemma’s particular field of interest is the treatment of eating disorders, trauma and personality disorders.
+Gemma has personally witnessed how eating disorders and personality disorders sufferers frequently feel stigmatised and judged and she is passionate about creating a supportive, communicative and empathic treatment model in which patients are understood in a holistic way and provided with multifaceted psychotherapeutic support in order to make a full recovery.
+Gemma applies a range of therapy methods including Eye Movement Desensitisation Reprocessing (EMDR), Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), Schema Therapy, Emotional Freedom Technique (EFT), Attachment Theory, Mindfulness and Narrative Therapy.

 - Eating Disorder & Trauma Specialist

 - Eye Movement Desensitization and Reprocessing (EMDR)